Links on Android Authority may earn us a commission. Learn more.

 Original article: March 18, 2022 (3:36 AM ET): It’s hard not to argue that the Google Pixel 6 series were the most exciting Pixels in years.
 Between the use of the semi-custom Tensor processor, new main camera sensors, and impressive specs, these flagships have a lot going for them.

-Google has already started work on its next generation of Pixels though, and we’ve even seen leaked renders in recent months.
-But what else do we know about these upcoming phones?
-This is our Pixel 7 series rumor hub.
+Google has already shown off its next generation of Pixels though, and we’ve even seen multiple leaks in recent months.
+Here’s everything we know about the Pixel 7 series.

 Google Pixel 7: Name and release date